Guide to Narcissistic Victim Syndrome

 The constant stress and anxiety associated with narcissistic abuse can lead to restlessness and difficulty relaxing, even when the victim is away from the narcissist.

-This is often due to the high levels of stress hormones in their systems and the flight response being alert.
+This is often due to the high levels of stress hormones in your system and your flight response being constantly on alert.

 10. Other Physical Symptoms